DigitalPublishingToolkit/TOD47-Virtue/TOD 46/md 46/06Jessamy.md

 I tell these stories to also make failure relatable.
 It happens to many of us, and yet we are not encouraged to publish about it, so as to falsely emphasize our infallibility as researchers.
-Twenty-five years after Haraway^⁠6^ wrote about the modest witness, we as a research community still do not acknowledge mess, failure, and conflicting standpoints in our outputs.[^06Jessamy_6] Only the sanitized, wrinkles-ironed-out version of research activities and their analysis is worthy to be told
+Twenty-five years after Haraway wrote about the modest witness, we as a research community still do not acknowledge mess, failure, and conflicting standpoints in our outputs.[^06Jessamy_6] Only the sanitized, wrinkles-ironed-out version of research activities and their analysis is worthy to be told